Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Applications

-and the supersymmetric partner potentials $\mathbf{V}_\pm$ will depend on the supersymmetric partner potentials $V_\pm$ according to the original Witten's formalism, i.e., $V_+=V_-+2W'$, which lead us to $\mathbf{V}_+=\mathbf{V}_-+2W'(-N)$.
+and the supersymmetric partner potentials $\mathbf{V}_\pm$ will depend on the supersymmetric partner potentials $V_\pm$ according to the original Witten's formalism, i.e., $V_+=V_-+2W'$, which lead us to $\mathbf{V}_+=\mathbf{V}_--2W'N$.

 Now we present the shape invariance property for this $2\times 2$ matrix formalism of Schr\"odinger equation as follows.
-Consider the parametric supersymmetric partner potentials and matrix $\mathbf{R}(a_1)$ as follows where, as in the classical case, $a$ is a set of parameters and $a_1=f(a)$.
-The potential $\mathbf{V}=\mathbf{V}_-=\mathbf{V}_-(x;a)$ has the shape invariance property if and only if its supersymmetric partner potential satisfies We can see again that supersymmetric partner potentials differ only in parameters.
-Applying systematically this procedure, we can obtain the spectrum as the values of energy $\mathfrak E_\lambda (a)$, where $ \mathfrak E_\lambda (1) = \mathfrak E_\lambda $, such that Also we present the ladder operators for this $2\times 2$ matrix formalism of Schr\"odinger equation:
+Consider the parametric supersymmetric partner potentials and matrix $\mathbf{R}(a_1)$ as follows: where, as in the classical case, $a$ is a set of parameters and $a_1=f(a)$.
+The potential $\mathbf{V}=\mathbf{V}_-=\mathbf{V}_-(x;a)$ has the shape invariance property if and only if its supersymmetric partner potential satisfies